jabrail-chumakov/Robotics-II-Control-Modeling-and-Learning-with-Laboratory/Lab5-Part2/README.md

 ## Simulink Model
 ### 1st model
 You need to create simulink model by using the blocks provided in the file `rvctools/simulink/roblocks.mdl`.
-By using following values initial position θ<sub>init</sub>=[0 0 0], `final position θ<sub>final</sub>=[90 -45 -45]`, `duration of the movement t=2s` you need to control the robot joints by providing a smooth trajectory.
-You need to implement it by using `“jtraj”` block (included in the file `roblocks.mdl`) and by using a simple MIMO proportional controller (based on position error)
+By using following values initial position θ<sub>init</sub>=[0 0 0], final position θ<sub>final</sub>=[90 -45 -45 and duration of the movement t=2s, you need to control the robot joints by providing a smooth trajectory.
+You need to implement it by using `"jtraj"` block (included in the file `roblocks.mdl`) and by using a simple MIMO proportional controller (based on position error.

 ## Why the torques are different for different configurations?
 Bacause it directly proportional to Jacobian matrix